Towards Data-Driven Metrics for Social Robot Navigation Benchmarking: Experimental Results

-To test the model from a qualitative perspective, we generated three simulated scenarios in which people are located frontally between the robot's initial position and the goal position (Fig.~\ref{fig:qual_scenario}).
-The robot moves at different speeds following several trajectories (a total of $101$) that deviate a variable distance from the straight line to the goal.
-The top left image in Fig.~\ref{fig:qual_scenario} shows a subset of these trajectories as dotted lines.
-Additionally, four different contexts are considered for each scenario, each with distinct urgency, importance, and risk among other variables.
+To test the model from a qualitative perspective, we generated three additional simulated scenarios where people are located frontally between the robot's initial position and the goal position (Fig.~\ref{fig:qual_results_rnn}(a)).
+The robot (in orange) moves at different speeds following several trajectories (a total of $101$) with varying lateral deviations from the straight line to the goal (green circle).
+The top left image in Fig.~\ref{fig:qual_results_rnn}(a) shows a subset of these trajectories as dotted curves.
+A top view of the three scenarios is shown in the remaining images of Fig.~\ref{fig:qual_results_rnn}(a).
+In the two scenarios on the right of Fig.~\ref{fig:qual_results_rnn}(a), a single human (in blue) is present: in the first case static, and in the other approaching the robot's initial location.
+The third scenario corresponds to three static humans positioned in front of the robot.
+Additionally, four different contexts are considered for each scenario, each with distinct urgency, importance, and risk among other variables: \textit{``A robot is working with lab samples.
+The samples contain a deadly virus''} (lab); \textit{``A restaurant robot is looking for a fire extinguisher, as it just detected a fire''} (fire); \textit{``An office assistant robot keeps track of who is in the office today''} (office); and \textit{``A delivery robot is navigating in a hospital.
+It works with fragile objects''} (fragile).

-Figures~\ref{fig:qual_one_human}, \ref{fig:qual_three_humans}, and \ref{fig:qual_walk_forward} show the metric model output for these three scenarios.
-The horizontal axis represents the maximum deviation of the trajectory from the straight line.
-The sign refers to the side, left or right, where the deviation occurs.
-The plots show the score assigned by the trained model to each trajectory.
+Figures~\ref{fig:qual_results_rnn}(b),~\ref{fig:qual_results_rnn}(c), and ~\ref{fig:qual_results_rnn}(d) show the score assigned by the model to each trajectory for these three scenarios.
+The horizontal axis represents the maximum deviation of the trajectory from the straight line ---the sign refers to the side, left or right.
 As these figures show, the model learns to distinguish among contexts.
-The highest speed is penalized more in the contexts labeled as \textit{lab} and \textit{fragile} in Fig.~\ref{fig:qual_results_rnn}, where the robot would generally be expected to move slowly due to the risk of the task.
+The highest speed is penalized more in the contexts labeled as \textit{lab} and \textit{fragile}, where the robot would generally be expected to move slowly due to the risk of the task.
 In these two contexts, the robot is also expected to maintain a wider distance from humans, which explains why trajectories closer to the human (\textit{i.e.}, with smaller deviations) receive lower scores than in the other contexts.
 In contrast, the \textit{fire} context reflects a high-urgency situation: the lowest speed results in scores close to zero on all trajectories and scenarios, and closer proximity to humans is more acceptable.